awg879/un-report/README.md

 # note for UN report

-Hello
+We plotted life expectancy

-Each point represent a country
+Each point represent a country.

+Continents are grouped by color.